Blackstone Mortgage Trust Inc. [BXMT] – Mismatched value and price: Is it Worth Buying?

 Turning to investigate this organization’s capital structure, Blackstone Mortgage Trust Inc. [BXMT] has generated a Total Debt to Total Equity ratio of 334.64.
 Similarly, its Total Debt to Total Capital is 76.99, while its Total Debt to Total Assets stands at 76.07.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 330.65, and its Long-Term Debt to Total Capital is 76.07.

-This stock’s Beta value is currently 1.26, which indicates that it is 25.49% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 13.30.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.02, which indicates that it is 29.44% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 37.81.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Blackstone Mortgage Trust Inc. [BXMT] a Reliable Buy?